aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 ### 3.1 Method 1: Cross-Model Agreement Analysis

-**Philosophy**: When multiple independent models from different providers agree on an answer that differs from the key, the consensus answer is likely correct.
+**Hypothesis**: When more than 3 independent models from different providers agree on an answer that differs from the key, the consensus answer is likely correct.

 **Implementation**:
 ```python